NIRALUser/DTIPlayground/README.md

 1. **init** - Initialize configuration (default: `$HOME/.niral-dti/dmriprep`)

 **init** command generates the configuration directory and files with following command.
 One just needs to execute this command only once unless a different configuration is needed.
+If you want to reset the initial configuration directory, you can run init again.
 ```
     $ dmriprep init
 ```